mhelmer/conkyrc/README.md

 .conkyrc
 --------
 The whole thing looks like the image at the top.
-My `conkyrc` and the scripts can be found in `~mhelm/mhelm.0/shared/git/conky`.
+My `conkyrc` and the scripts is in a git repo located at `/afs/pdc.kth.se/misc/pdc/support-group/repos/conky-monitoring.git`.
-It's in a git repo, that should be cloned to your home directory.

 Below follows a small rundown of the different parts.